AvaProtocol/OAK-docs/_docs/develop-custom-workflow.md

 Join the OAK community on Discord for more updates and to [#brainstorm](https://discord.com/channels/840137038316699648/956658332112941086) automation workflows!

-## About OAK Network
+## About Ava Protocol

-OAK Network provides automation infrastructure that enables web3 applications to offer recurring payments, stable-cost-averaging, auto-compounding, and more.
+Ava Protocol provides automation infrastructure that enables web3 applications to offer recurring payments, stable-cost-averaging, auto-compounding, and more.
 OAK's layer-one blockchain infrastructure is optimized for storing and triggering future transactions by using event-driven execution and cross-chain messaging.